-I have an appointment of research and extension in nutrition physiology and stress physiology of deciduous fruit crops with emphasis on apples and grapevines.
-The goal of my research programs is to better understand the physiological processes underlying carbon/mineral nutrition and environmental stresses on plant growth, fruiting and fruit quality and develop management practices for improving orchard productivity and fruit quality.
+I have an appointment of research and extension in nutrition and stress physiology of deciduous fruit crops with emphasis on apple.
+The goal of my research program is to better understand the physiological processes underlying carbon/mineral nutrition and environmental stresses on tree growth and fruiting, and develop management practices for improving orchard productivity and fruit quality.
 I am also involved in undergraduate and graduate teaching.

 Outreach and Extension Focus

-The goal of my extension program is to effectively deliver research-based, up to date information and provide expertise concerning nutrient management to the apple and grape industries in New York through collaborations with faculty, extension educators, and growers.
+The goal of my extension program is to effectively deliver research-based, up to date information and provide expertise concerning nutrient management to the apple industry in New York and beyond through collaborations with faculty, extension educators, and growers.
 My extension activities are closely tied with my applied research.
-The current focus is management of nitrogen, potassium, calcium and other essential nutrients to improve yield and quality of high density apple plantings.
+The current focus is management of nitrogen, potassium, calcium and other essential nutrients to improve yield and quality of high density apple orchards.

 My goal in teaching and advising is to train students so that they develop to realize their academic potential, resulting in not only getting a degree from Cornell, but more importantly becoming a “thinker” and a “doer” in the field of horticultural sciences.